 Distinguished Professor of Law

 Ph.D., Georgetown University

-Courses: Banking Law, Business Associations, Current Issues in Securities Regulation, International Banking, International Trade, Law and Literature, Securities Regulation
+Courses: Banking Law, Business Associations, Commercial Law, International Banking, International Trade Regulation, Law and Literature, Securities Regulation